boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### Sparkline properties

-Sparkline in the Number Card widget can be turned off by unchecking the Show Sparkline check box.
+The Sparkline in the Number Card widget can be turned off by unchecking the Show Sparkline check box.
 The color of the sparkline and the transparency can be customized using the provided options.

 ![Sparkline properties](/static/assets/visualizing-data/visualization-widgets/images/number-card/sparkline-properties.png)